G-Phong/-XAI-scheduling-model/backend/README.md

-# Backend for XAI Scheduling Model
+# Backend for XAI Model

 This backend serves as part of the XAI Scheduling Model and facilitates the computation of shift schedules considering preferences and availabilities.